learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 ## Review: What is JSON Again?

 JSON, JavaScript Object Notation, is a _data interchange format_.
-We use JSON to send structured data between frontends and backends.
+We use JSON to send structured data between clients and servers.

 There are a few formats available to handle this task, but JSON has some specific advantages that make it a great choice for our purposes:

-- It is human-readable.
-JSON data is stored as a `String`, but structured in a way that looks very similar to a JavaScript object.
+- **It is human-readable**: JSON data is stored as a `String`, but structured in a way that looks very similar to a JavaScript object.
-- It is easy to convert into a JavaScript object.
-JavaScript has built-in methods for turning objects into JSON and vice versa.
+- **It is easy to convert into a JavaScript object**: JavaScript has built-in methods for turning objects into JSON and vice versa.
 Very handy!
-- Despite having JavaScript in the name, the format is compatible with many programming languages.
-Languages like Ruby and Python have their own methods for handling JSON and converting it into object-like data structures.
+- Despite having JavaScript in the name, **the format is compatible with many programming languages**: Common backend languages like Ruby and Python have their own methods for handling JSON and converting it into object-like data structures.

 Below is an example of what a piece of JSON looks like when sent from client to server (or vice versa):